freetext-ai/blog/_posts/2018-08-13-intercom-chat-analysis.md

 ## Tagging using Text Analysis

-Meanwhile, the field of Natural Language Processing has progressed quite a bit in the past few years.
+Meanwhile, the field of Natural Language Processing (text analysis) has progressed quite a bit in the past few years.
 We cannot yet have computers comprehend a piece of text or a book like a human would.
 But, we sure can use it to detect recurring patterns in user feedback.

 Typically, this is how this would work